 Avoid Driving on Very Windy Days

 Wind from passing RVs and semis can cause sway, too.
-Be vigilant when passing other vehicles, keep both hands on the wheel, and check your trailer for sway every time.
+Be vigilant when passing other vehicles and when they pass you.
+Keep both hands on the wheel, and check your trailer for sway every time.

 When pulling a trailer, you should generally drive slower than the flow of traffic.
 Driving too fast can cause trailer sway.
 Many trailer manufacturers will recommend a maximum speed of 60 mph.